Assumptions need to be challenged.

 I am not for one moment downplaying the important role of assumption for the family history detective.
 Census records can tell us where our ancestors lived, what their occupations were and their children's names and ages.
 Beginning with this information, we must research the times in which our ancestors lived to discover more about their lives.
 We live in a wonderfully technological time where we do not have to assume much about where our ancestors lived.
 Google Maps and Google Earth can literally take us to the county, the town and the street and even the actual home an ancestor lived in (assuming the enumerator's information was accurate).
 We can use the imagination along with some knowledge to 'fill in' the gaps, however, to piece together a fairly accurate picture of the day to day lives of ancestors.
 Assumption is a crucial element in creating a narrative about our forebear and in making their lives 'real' to us.

 As important as it is to question and challenge our assumptions, I am not suggesting for one moment, that you ignore every family tale that is told to you, or to ignore the information on every death certificate you find.
 What is sensible, though, is to assume that there might be some element of exaggeration in the proud family tale and expand your search with this in mind.
 'Assuming' that family lore is untrue without question can be just as misleading in the quest for your ancestry as well.
-My mother-in-law took no notice of her mother's frequent utterings that 'there's blue blood in the family'.
-No one, in fact took any notice at all of her ramblings on this topic and assumed that she was speaking nonsense.
-This was a lady who we now know, descended from almost every Royal family in Europe, who was probably not even aware herself, of the extent of her Royal connections but simply passing on family lore.
 To reiterate E.T.
 Bell, always 'examine the assumptions.'
 It is important to remember that assumptions are not proof but that by challenging and scrutinising our assumptions we can find the truth, whatever that may be.
 After all, it is the truth (with a little fiction to colour the narrative) that every family historian strives for.
 Gather your family tales and then prove them right or wrong.
 Information passed on to you, although not always reliable, is still an excellent place to begin.
 You will, perhaps, travel in a completely different direction to where you thought you were heading, but your journey will never be boring.

 In researching my family tree, I have assumed much to be true which was fiction and some fiction to be truth.
-The path has been a little longer for my assumptions, however, I have learned to challenge those assumptions to discover as much as possible of the truth.
+The path has been an interesting journey in which I have learned to challenge those assumptions to discover as much as possible of the truth.
 Be prepared for the truth to be extraordinary, astonishing, curious, marvellous and as in the case of my great uncle Rex Morley Hoyes, 'strange-but true; for truth is always strange; Stranger than fiction.'
 Lord Byron (1788-1824)

 You will also find my family stories at http://www.sharn-genealogyjottings.blogspot.com/